What is Baptism?

 Baptism and Communion are the two ordinances instituted by Christ, which visibly and tangibly express the gospel.
 Though they are not the means of salvation, when celebrated in genuine faith they confirm and nourish the believer.
-Baptism, as an outward and public act, expresses important inward spiritual truths.
+Baptism then, as an outward act, expresses important inward spiritual truths.

 Baptism and Salvation

+Baptism is described in the Bible as a practice for those who are believers in Christ.
+So, it is not the act of your baptism that makes you Christian.
 Scripture teaches that salvation is a gift of God’s grace that we receive in faith (Ephesians 2:8-9).
-Baptism is described in the Bible as a practice for those who are believers in Christ.
-Baptism is a one-time decision by those who believe in Christ in order to publicly demonstrate their faith and obedience to Jesus as his disciple.
-So, it is not the baptism that makes you Christian but your faith.
+Baptism is a one-time decision by those who believe in Christ to publicly demonstrate faith and obedience to Jesus as his disciple.

 Do I Need to Be Fully Immersed (Under Water)?

 The word the Bible uses to describe baptism contains the meaning “to dip or submerge.”
-Therefore, CrossLife practices baptism with full immersion.
+Therefore, CrossLife practices baptism with full immersion underwater.
 This mode also best illustrates the expression of the gospel reality that we have been buried and raised with Christ (Romans 6:3-6; Colossians 2:11-12).
-However, this rule is not without exception, and accommodations may be made in certain situations.
+However, this rule is not without exception, and accommodations can be made in certain situations where immersion may not be safe or practical for the participant.

-Do I Need to be a Member of CrossLife Church to be baptized?
+Do I Need to be a Member of CrossLife Church?

-CrossLife baptizes members and non-members alike, though membership may be a great next step in your journey after baptism.
+CrossLife baptizes members and non-members alike.
+Though if you're not yet a member, membership at CrossLife is a great next step in your discipleship journey after being baptized.
+You can learn more about membership at CrossLife here

 Baptism at CrossLife

-CrossLife holds several scheduled baptism services throughout the year.
-However, we are ready and able to baptize anyone who expresses desire and meets the requirements for being baptized on a Sunday that meets with their schedule (particularly regarding friends and family members who may need to travel in order to attend).
+CrossLife holds several baptism services throughout the year.
+However, we are ready and able to baptize anyone who expresses desire and meets the requirements for being baptized on a Sunday they chose (particularly in situations where friends and family members may need to travel in order to attend).

 Preparing for Baptism

-Meet with one of ministry staff to go over your testimony and answer any potential questions you may have.
-We understand that many baptism candidates may be uncomfortable writing out their testimonies or speaking in front of people.
-This meeting is intended to be an encouragement to you regarding any fears or reservations you may have and to help you communicate the gospel clearly in your testimony.
-Again, your baptism is a wonderful day for both you and our church family, so our hope is that you are able to approach this day with excitement and joy rather than fear and uncertainty.
+2. Meet with one of our ministry staff to go over your testimony and answer any potential questions you may have.
+We understand that many baptism candidates will not be used to writing out their testimonies or that you may be uncomfortable speaking in front of people.
+This meeting is intended to help you communicate the gospel clearly in your testimony as well as to encourage you regarding any fears or reservations you may have.
+Baptism day is a wonderful day for both you, your family, and our entire church.
+Our desire is that you approach this day with excitement and joy rather than with fear or uncertainty.